AdobeDocs/adobeio-events/sdk/webhooks.md

 |consumerOrgId	|string	|Consumer Org Id from the console integration URL|
 |integrationId	|string	|Integration Id from the console integration URL|
 |body	|object	|Json data contains details of the registration|

-There are two ways to consume events.
-1. Webhooks 2.
-Journalling.

 You can register a webhook endpoint by providing the `webhook_url` as part of the request body.
 If you want to register only a journal URL, you can set the `delivery_type` to `'JOURNAL'` in the request body and leave the `webhook_url` empty.